Moving to Sauteurs, Grenada

 If you are thinking about moving to Sauteurs, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sauteurs can vary greatly depending on the type, size, and location of the property.
 However, it is generally more affordable compared to other popular areas in Grenada.
 For a modest house in Sauteurs, one might expect to pay a few hundred thousand Eastern Caribbean dollars.
 Luxury properties with ocean views can cost significantly more.
-It's always best to check with local real estate agencies for the most accurate and up-to-date information," remarked one expat who made the move to Sauteurs.
+It's always best to check with local real estate agencies for the most accurate and up-to-date information," remarked one expat in Sauteurs, Grenada.

 Should I buy or rent a home in Sauteurs?